Exclusive: Sell-side sours on U.S. energy stocks more than any sector

 “We believe it is more likely that oil goes to $20 before it goes to $80, and we think that oil prices are likely to remain low for a long time,” Brian Reynolds, chief market strategist at Rosenblatt Securities in New York, wrote on Tuesday.

-Marathon Oil, Hollyfrontier and QEP Resources are among the other handful of energy companies with a 1 Analyst Revision Score.
+Marathon Oil (MRO.N), Hollyfrontier (HFC.N) and QEP Resources (QEP.N) are among the other handful of energy companies with a 1 Analyst Revision Score.

-On Tuesday, Bank of America/Merrill Lynch cut its rating on Chesapeake Energy and Laredo Petroleum to “underperform” and EOG Resources, the seventh-largest energy company on the S&P 1500, was downgraded to neutral.
+On Tuesday, Bank of America/Merrill Lynch cut its rating on Chesapeake Energy (CHK.N) and Laredo Petroleum (LPI.N) to “underperform” and EOG Resources (EOG.N), the seventh-largest energy company on the S&P 1500, was downgraded to neutral.

 Reporting by Rodrigo Campos; Editing by David Gregorio